Nikolas Cruz: Alleged Florida Shooter Was Member Of White Nationalist Group, Leader Confirms

 Nikolas Cruz, the Florida man accused of murdering 17 people in a school shooting, was a member of a white nationalist group and underwent paramilitary training with the group, the group’s leader confirms.

-As The Daily Beast reports, Jordan Jereb styles himself the “captain” of the Republic of Florida, a white nationalist group that wants to make The Sunshine State a “white ethnostate.”
+As the Daily Beast reports, Jordan Jereb styles himself the “captain” of the Republic of Florida, a white nationalist group that wants to make the Sunshine State a “white ethnostate.”
 He confirmed to the website that Cruz was a member of the organization who underwent training with the group in the Tallahassee area.

 What Jereb Knew About Cruz